RSB could not exist without its members.

 The RSB has worked with organisations around the world – including NGOs, civil, society, governments, academia and fuel producers – to develop a standard that is considered the most credible and most trusted available.

-Alternative aviation fuels – sometimes known as sustainable aviation fuels or biofuels – are low-carbon alternatives for the aviation industry.
+Sustainable aviation fuels (SAF) are low-carbon alternatives for the aviation industry.
 These non-petroleum-based drop-in aviation fuels are generally produced from bio-based feedstocks including waste, residues and end-of-life products – as well as fossil waste.

-The use of alternative aviation fuels, along with other efficiencies in operations and aircraft design, is intended to reduce the industry’s growing share of greenhouse gas emissions and lower the overall climate impact of aviation.
+The use of SAF, along with other efficiencies in operations and aircraft design, is intended to reduce the industry’s growing share of greenhouse gas emissions and lower the overall climate impact of aviation.

 However, without proper sustainability certification, some of these fuels risk having negative social and environmental impacts such as negligible greenhouse gas emissions reductions (or even increased emissions), reduced food security through the conversion of food-producing land to feedstock production, environmental degradation from deforestation, and unsustainable soil and water usage.